 Want a beach with plenty of room to play?
-Head to Hanalei Bay, where you’ll find several beautiful beach parks rolled into one.
+Head to Hanalei Bay, where several beautiful beach parks are rolled into one.
 The result: a stunning two-mile-plus crescent of sand stretching along the north shore of Kauai—all set against a breathtaking backdrop of 4,000-foot high mountains.

 Winter is big-wave season at Hanalei Beach.
 Visit to check out the impressive moves of the pro surfing crowd.
 Drop by during the summer months, and you’ll be welcomed by tranquil waters, perfect for swimmers, surfers, and kayakers of all skill levels.

 Worked up an appetite?
 Zip back to town for some tasty island fare at one of the local restaurants.
 Burn off your meal with a walk along the popular Hanalei Pier.
 Stroll to the end of this iconic structure to take in panoramic sunset views of the beautiful bay.

 Looking for a high-energy beach with a bevy of options?
 Head to Kaanapali Beach on the west shore of Maui.
 Nestled between the Pacific Ocean and the West Maui Mountains, this three-mile stretch of golden sand is legendary as the former playground for Hawaiian royalty.

 This spot is ideal for strolling and taking in fantastic views of Lanai and Molokai.
 Keep your eyes peeled for sightings of the iconic Hawaiian sea turtles and humpback whales.